HL7/rtq-ig/input/pagecontent/response.md

 - **Audit Trail**: Full traceability of sender (MAH), recipient (authority), submission date, and coded categorization of each answer
 - **Rich Text Support**: Preserves bold, hyperlinks, tables, images, and formatting from standard authoring tools
 - **Global Interoperability**: Aligns with ICH, HL7 FHIR, and IDMP standards

 ---

+### HTML Presentation Example
+The following is an HTML rendering of a FHIR QuestionnaireResponse:
+<a href="responseex1.html">Sample response from MAH to regulator</a>

+---